DHTMLX/docs-suite/docs/calendar/localizing_calendar.md

 To use a different locale, your need to:

-- define necessary language settings: provide full and short names of months, as well as full and short names of days of a week:
+- define necessary language settings: provide full and short names of months, full and short names of days of a week, and the labels of the buttons, including the ones of the [controls](calendar/api/calendar_controls_config.md), if you use them:

 ~~~js
 const de = {